Traffic generation doesn’t need to be difficult, overly complicated, or confusing.

 Granted, the search volume is a lot less, but at least I have a chance of securing that traffic.

 Some traffic is better than no traffic.

-Plus, I find that if you can rank #1 on google for a phrase, you’ll also start to rank for some of the longtail variations of the same idea.
+Plus, I find that if you can rank #1 on google for a phrase, you’ll also start to rank for some of the longtail variations of that phrase.

-So you can potentially get 3-5 times as much traffic as the monthly search volume indicates if you can rank in the 1st – 3rd position of Google.
+You can potentially get 3-5 times as much traffic as the monthly search volume indicates if you can rank in the 1st – 3rd position of Google.